artalar/reatom/docs/src/pages/packages/npm-react.md

 ## Setup batching for old React

-For React 16 and 17 you need to setup batching by yourself in the root fo your app.
+For React 16 and 17 you need to setup batching by yourself in the root of your app.

 For `react-dom`: